13 Things To Do On The Nauru Island For Off The Beaten Path Adventure

 Photo: Hadi Zaher / Wikimedia Commons / Image For Representation Only

-Nauru’s main beach resort is Anibare Bay, which has soft white sands and transparent turquoise waters.
+If you wonder about what to do on the Nauru island, visit Nauru’s main beach resort which is in Anibare Bay.
+It has soft white sands and transparent turquoise waters.
 Encircled by swaying palm trees, it’s an ideal place to laze or take an afternoon swim.
-Snorkelers can encounter shallow reefs brimming with colourful marine life, while the tranquil vibe is perfect for chilling out.
+Snorkellers can encounter shallow reefs brimming with colourful marine life, while the tranquil vibe is perfect for chilling out.
 Whether relaxing in the sunshine or watching the waves wash upon the shore, Anibare Bay is a peaceful escape from day-to-day life making it one of the best things to see in Nauru Island.

 2. Visit Command Ridge